sami-chaaban/Tracy/README.md

     **!!** Make sure two kymographs do not contain the same trajectory or the Per-kymograph statistics will be wrong

-* You do not need to save kymographs since the clicks you used to build them are embedded in the trajectories.
+* You do not need to save kymographs or line ROIs along with trajectories since the clicks you used to build them are embedded in the trajectories.
 Use **Draw from trajectories** in the *Kymograph* menu to redraw them after loading trajectories.

 ### Load trajectories<a name="loadtrajectories"></a>

 * Trajectories can be loaded back as they were saved by Tracy (.xlsx file) or any similar file with a Data Points sheet with at least Trajectory, Channel, Frame, Search Center X, and Search Center Y (it will recalculate trajecotires when spot centers are missing in this case)
-* You do not need to save kymographs since the clicks you used to build them are embedded in the trajectories.
+* You do not need to save kymographs or line ROIs along with trajectories since the clicks you used to build them are embedded in the trajectories.
 Use **Draw from trajectories** in the *Kymograph* menu to redraw them after loading trajectories.

 ### Load TrackMate data<a name="loadtrackmate"></a>